-*The application window for the 2018 cohort will be open January 22-February 23.
+*The application window for the 2018 cohort is closed.
+The 2019 application will open in January 2019.

 Interested in a career in politics?
 Want to be a step ahead of others entering political careers?
 If so, then you may be an ideal candidate for the Public Affairs Professional Certificate.
 The Certificate delivers knowledge of the practical arenas of politics, hands-on training and experiential learning opportunities, interactions with professionals working in the field, and cutting-edge instruction from award-winning faculty.